Tampering With or Fabricating Physical Evidence: Texas Penal Code §37.09

 The Texas legislature codified this criminal offense in Texas Penal Code Section 37.09.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 2021, when the legislature made a nonsubstantive cross-reference update.

-The Penal Code codifies the Texas Tampering With or Fabricating Physical Evidence law under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury and Other Falsifications.”
+The Penal Code classifies the Texas Tampering With or Fabricating Physical Evidence law under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury and Other Falsifications.”
 Learn more about the Texas offense of Tampering With or Fabricating Physical Evidence below.

 What is the current Texas law about Tampering With or Fabricating Physical Evidence?